Ecovacs Deebot T30 Pro Omni review for UK homes. 11,000Pa suction, OZMO Turbo 2.0 mopping, TrueDetect 3D obstacle avoidance. Read our full verdict.

 | Obstacle avoidance | TrueDetect 3D 3.0 | ReactiveAI 2.0 | AI object recognition |

 The T30 Pro Omni slots in nicely as a strong performer at a slightly lower price than the Roborock S8 Pro Ultra and Dreame X50 Ultra.
-The Dreame's 20,000Pa suction sounds more impressive, but in practice, 11,000Pa is more than sufficient for the vast majority of UK homes β and the Ecovacs' mopping system is arguably more refined than Dreame's at this price point.
+We put the two head-to-head in our Roborock S8 Pro Ultra vs Ecovacs Deebot T30 Pro Omni comparison.
+The Dreame's 20,000Pa suction sounds more impressive, but in practice, 11,000Pa is more than sufficient for the vast majority of UK homes โ and the Ecovacs' mopping system is arguably more refined than Dreame's at this price point.

 If budget is tight, see our Best Robot Vacuums UK 2026 roundup for lower-cost alternatives.